Elliott Blueberry

 Perennial

 ‘Elliott’ is a southern highbush blueberry (*Vaccinium corymbosum*) cultivar prized for very late fruit — when early-season bragging rights have rotted on the counter, Elliott is still dangling berries for patient pickers.
-Like all highbush types, it wants acidic, organic, well-drained soil and disciplined pruning to stay productive and airy. subtropical and tropical Americas: confirm chill-hour fit for your site; mismatched cultivars produce fancy twig collections instead of fruit. ☀️💧 Sun and Water: - Full sun (6+ hours) for reliable fruit. - Consistent moisture during fruit swell; pine-bark mulch, drip or soaker preferred.
-Never let roots sit anaerobic. ✂️ Propagation: - Commercially grafted or tissue-cultured — home cloners use softwood cuttings in early summer with mist and rooting hormone. - Buy named liners for predictable chill and fruit traits.
+Like all highbush types, it wants acidic, organic, well-drained soil and disciplined pruning to stay productive and airy. subtropical and tropical Americas: confirm chill-hour fit for your site; mismatched cultivars produce fancy twig collections instead of fruit.
+Full sun (6+ hours) for reliable fruit.
+Consistent moisture during fruit swell; pine-bark mulch, drip or soaker preferred.
+Never let roots sit anaerobic.
+Commercially grafted or tissue-cultured — home cloners use softwood cuttings in early summer with mist and rooting hormone.
+Buy named liners for predictable chill and fruit traits.
+Elliott Blueberry: pick berries when fully colored and detach with a gentle tug -- whitish bloom still present is fine.
+Cool mornings beat hot afternoons for shelf life; chill soon if not eating the same day.
+Freeze dry on trays before bagging so berries do not fuse into a single ice meteor.

 Good Neighbors